sandboxie-plus/sandboxie-docs/Content/ProgramsView.md

 *   The _Program Name_ column displays the name of the executable file of the program.
 For example, the picture shows _iexplore.exe_, which is the executable name for Internet Explorer.
     *   For a row describing a sandbox, this column displays the name of the sandbox.

 *   The _PID_ column displays the process ID of the program.
 This is the same number that appears in the Processes tab of the Windows Task Manager.
-(The Windows Task Manager appears when you press Ctrl+Shift+Esc or Ctrl+Alt+Del that brings up the Windows Security menu.)
+(The Windows Task Manager appears when you press the Ctrl+Shift+Esc keyboard shortcut or Ctrl+Alt+Del, which leads to the Windows logon screen.)
     *   For a row describing a sandbox, this column displays _Active_ if any programs are running in the sandbox.

 *   The _Window Title_ column displays the title associated with the main window of the program.